-Elegant and savory, this fresh Tomato Tart is made with a flaky olive oil pastry dough and flavorful heirloom tomatoes.
-A light layer of goat cheese and fresh basil complement, creating flavors and textures that are both satisfying and impressive.
+Elegant and savory, this tomato tart recipe is made with a flaky olive oil pastry dough, flavorful heirloom tomatoes, and a light layer of goat cheese.
 Great for a light meal or appetizer.

 What is stronger than the human heart- which shatters over and over and still lives.